omidshz100/hackathon/README.md

 ## Example Use

-- Type: `I have problem with my wife, I can't live more, I need to separate from her, I don't know what to do`
+- Type: `I’m having problems with the apartment I bought.
+The seller didn’t disclose existing structural damage, and now I’m stuck with unexpected repair costs.
+I don’t know what to do.`
 - The app will suggest the closest example (e.g., "I need help with my divorce.") and show relevant lawyers.

 ## Customization